-The applicant's packet will be reviewed by the School of Graduate Studies and the Admissions Committee of the Department of Counseling.
+The applicant's packet will be reviewed by The Graduate College and the Admissions Committee of the Department of Counseling.
 Applicants with greatest potential will be invited to participate in a pre-admission interview with departmental faculty.
-The Department makes a recommendation to the School of Graduate Studies which then makes the final admissions decisions.
+The Department makes a recommendation to The Graduate College which then makes the final admissions decisions.